 3. Higher IQ for children

 The brain takes omega-3, as well as bones, need calcium.
-Therefore, when the mother was pregnant, both mother and baby need an amount of intake of this important fatty acids.
+Therefore, when the mother was pregnant, both mother and baby need an amount of intake of these important fatty acids.

 Several types of fishes are beneficial to babies and children because it contains DHA fatty acids.
 In our body, DHA most widely found in the brain and the eyes.
 So it is not surprising that research has proven that the benefits of being pesco-vegans are beneficial for the development of the brain and the eyes of a baby.